finbourne/access-sdk-java/sdk/docs/PolicyTemplatesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // PolicyTemplatesApi apiInstance = apiFactory.build(PolicyTemplatesApi.class);

         PolicyTemplatesApi apiInstance = ApiFactoryBuilder.build(fileName).build(PolicyTemplatesApi.class);
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | Optional.
 The AsAt date time of the data String sortBy = "sortBy_example"; // String | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName